Diagnosability and detectability of multiple faults in nonlinear models: Introduction

-In the present work, we propose another way to exploit these particular ARRs to discriminate, detect and isolate (multi-)fault(s) in models not necessary identifiable.
-Our approach is composed of two steps which can be completely automatized.
-The first step consists in precomputing an algebraic application called \textit{algebraic signature} from the coefficients of the ARRs.
-Each of these components are algebraic expressions not depending on the faults.
-They link parameters and coefficients of the input-output polynomial produced by Groebner basis computation.
-Some components of the signature are insured to vanish when some specific (multi-)fault(s) occur(s).
-The second step consists in using semialgebraic set tools to certify that some components of the signature vanish or never vanish for some particular (multi-)fault(s).
-This step takes into account eventual constraints on parameters such as initial conditions or inequalities satisfied by parameters.
-By this way, we obtain vanishing and non vanishing values of the algebraic signature components in function of the multi-faults.
-These expected values can be summarized in a precomputed table.
+We propose a new approach to exploit such ARRs to discriminate, detect and isolate (multiple) fault(s) in models not necessary identifiable.
+Starting from the model, the three first step of our method described hereafter can be completely automatized; our contributions consist in the steps (2) and (3). \begin{enumerate} \item The first one is the computation of ARRs by applying the Rosenfeld-Groebner algorithm to the model. \item The second step consists in using Groebner basis computations in order to obtain an algebraic application called \textit{algebraic signature}.
+Each of its components depends only on the parameters and on the coefficients of the ARRs which can be numerically estimated from the inputs and output measurements of the system.
+By construction, each component of the algebraic signature vanishes when at least one specific (multiple) fault occurs. \item For each possible (multiple) fault, the third step consists in using semialgebraic set tools to certify that some components of the signature vanish or never vanish.
+These expected values can be summarized in a precomputed table. \end{enumerate}

 This table constitutes the input of the numerical treatment which, from the system measurements, returns estimations of the algebraic signatures.
-Their comparison with the expected values, (multi-)fault(s) can be detected and isolated. \\
+Their comparison with their nominal values permits to detect and isolate (multiple) fault(s). \\

+The advantage of the present method is, first, not to require any strong assumption on the model for determining some possible acting multiple fault(s) as i) its identifiability, ii) the value of some model parameters in some particular cases, iii) that the multiple faults act only additively on parameters.
+Then, by using semialgebraic sets tools, constraints on parameters and multiple faults, such as inequalities satisfied by parameters or constraints deduced from initial conditions, can be taken into account through automatic procedures.
+These constraints can play a fundamental role in the FDI analysis of a model as it will be seen in this paper.
+Finally, from an a priori study on the model, a numerical method based only on estimation of algebraic expressions, and consequently fast, is proposed to do FDI.\\